By Peter Brody, Paul Rubin and Joshua Oyster

 In Bracco Diagnostics, Inc. v.
 Amersham Health, Inc., the FDA, in a series of letters, repeatedly rejected a drug manufacturer's promotional claims that its X-ray contrast media were superior to a competitor's.154 The court permitted the competitor's Lanham Act claim challenging this same advertising to proceed because the claim did not require a preemptive determination of how FDA would interpret and enforce its regulations.155 Rather, the numerous letters FDA had sent the manufacturer sufficiently informed the court of the agency's position.156 Although the defendant argued that the plaintiff was attempting “to use the Lanham Act as a backdoor for private enforcement of the FFDCA,” the court concluded that resolution of the plaintiff's claim would not “usurp the FDA's authority or preempt its findings in an ongoing investigation.”157 Because there was “no indication of an ongoing dialogue” between the defendant and FDA, there was no reason for the court to defer to the FDA.158

 Similarly, in Zeneca, Inc. v.
-Eli Lilly & Co., the plaintiff alleged that the defendant falsely advertised its drug as proven to reduce the risk of breast cancer, yet the FDA-approved labeling of the drug stated that its effectiveness “in reducing the risk of breast cancer has not yet been established.”159 The court found the defendant's advertising was literally false and relied on FDA's position reflected in the labeling statement as persuasive, although not determinative, evidence.160
+Eli Lilly & Co., the plaintiff alleged that the defendant falsely advertised its drug as proven to reduce the risk of breast cancer, yet the FDA-approved labeling of the drug stated that its effectiveness “in reducing the risk of breast cancer has not yet been established.”159 The court found the defendant's advertising was literally false and relied on FDA's position reflected in the labeling statement as persuasive, although not determinative, evidence.1603.
+Off-label or unapproved efficacy claims are not automatically false or misleading.

 In recent years, government investigations have focused significant attention on off-label promotion by drug and device companies.161 Off-label promotion occurs whenever a manufacturer promotes a product in a manner inconsistent with its FDA-cleared or FDA-approved labeling, such as for different indications or different patient populations.162 Plaintiffs in Lanham Act lawsuits occasionally argue that a competitor's efficacy claim is false or misleading simply because it is off-label.
 Such off-label promotional claims are not automatically false or misleading.163